 The Harper-Fowlkes House was owned by various members of the Champion and McAlpin familes for much of its first century.
 Alida Harper (Alida Harper-Fowlkes after her marriage) bought the property in 1939.
 Though she was never very active in Savannah’s leading preservationist organization, the Historic Savannah Foundation, Harper became an influential force in the restoration of Savannah’s old houses and neighborhoods.

-Harper substantially restored the historic Orleans Square home, later deeding it to the Society of the Cincinnati with the proviso that it would never be sold.
+Harper substantially restored the historic Orleans Square home, later deeding it to the Society of the Cincinnati with the proviso that it would never be sold (the house is currently managed by the Coastal Heritage Society).
 Tours discuss the home’s architecture, artworks and antiques and Harper’s own preservation work.

 Juliette Gordon Low is known nationwide as the founder of the Girl Scouts of the USA.
 The Birthplace, or Wayne-Gordon House as it is otherwise called, was her childhood home.
 It is one of Savannah’s key cultural sites.